lhcb/starterkit-lessons/18-tistos-diy.md

 tracks that are part of the offline candidate.

-To have a look at how this works, we'll use candidates from the "D2hhPromptDst2D2RS" selection, which can be retrieved thusly:
+To have a look at how this works, we'll use candidates from the D2hhPromptDst2D2RS selection, which can be retrieved thusly:

 ~~~ {.python}
 candidates = evt['AllStreams/Phys/D2hhPromptDst2D2RSLine/Particles']
 candidates.size()
 ~~~

-I could be that there are more than one candidates, which are unlikely to all be "real".
+It could be that there are more than one candidates, which are unlikely to all be real.
 MC matching could be used to find the real one when running on simulation and on data a single candidate can be selected, either randomly or using some criterium.
 Dealing with multiple candidates correctly is beyond the scope of this tutorial, so just always take the first one in the container.